 Cat Ba National Park

-Halong Bay is located in the region of Cat Ba.
+Halong Bay is a UNESCO World Heritage Site located along the coast of northeast Vietnam.
 While in the area, you should absolutely spend a day in Cat Ba National Park!
 It is a protected area that is home to the largest system of mangroves in the country, expansive marine life, and one of the most endangered species in the world – the Vooc (white-faced monkey).

 There are many ways to experience the park – from kayaking to rock climbing to trekking to extreme watersports – but it’s often overshadowed as a top Vietnam destination due to its proximity to Halong Bay.